petitkiwi/BikeSeller_Database/README.md

 # BikeSeller_Database
 Database to manage the stocks, sales and purchases of a company selling bicycle accessories.
+This project uses the interoperability between C# and MySQL libraries.

 VéloMax is a company that sells bicycles and spare parts for bicycles.
 This project is a new database to better manage sales and customers.